 I determined the landlord was entitled to an Order for Possession.
 There is outstanding rent.
 The Tenant(s) have not made an application to set aside the Notice to End Tenancy and the time to do so has expired.
 In such situations the Residential Tenancy Act provides the tenant is conclusively presumed to have accepted that the tenancy ends on the effective date of the notice, and must vacate the rental unit by that date.
-Accordingly, I granted the landlord an Order for Possession effective November 15, 2014.
+Accordingly, I granted the landlord an Order for Possession on 2 days notice.
 The tenant must be served with this Order as soon as possible.
 Should the tenant fail to comply with this Order, the landlord may register the Order with the Supreme Court of British Columbia for enforcement.
-Analysis - Monetary Order and Cost of Filing fee I determined the tenant has failed to pay the rent for the month(s) of September (\$500 is owed including a \$25 late fee), October (\$1475 is owed including a \$25 late fee) and November (\$750 is owed including a \$25 late fee for the period November 1, 2014 to November 15, 2014) and the sum of \$2725 remains owing.
-I granted the landlord a monetary order in the sum of \$2725 plus the sum of \$50 in respect of the filing fee for a total of \$2775.
-Security Deposit Page: 3 I determined the security deposit plus interest totals the sum of \$725.
-I ordered the landlord may retain this sum thus reducing the amount outstanding under this monetary order to the sum of \$2050.

-It is further Ordered that this sum be paid forthwith.
+Analysis - Monetary Order and Cost of Filing fee I determined the tenant has failed to pay the rent for the month(s) of December and January and the sum of \$2400.
+In addition the tenants owe a strata fine of \$200.
+I dismissed the landlord's claim for a late fee as it was set at \$20 per day which is contrary to the Residential Tenancy Act Regulations which limit a late fee to \$25 provided such sum is included in the tenancy agreement.
+I granted the landlord a monetary order in the sum of \$2600 plus the sum of \$50 in respect of the filing fee for a total of \$2650.
+Security Deposit I determined the security deposit and pet damage deposit totals \$1200.
+I ordered the landlord may retain this sum thus reducing the amount outstanding under this monetary order to the sum of \$1450.
+Page: 3 It is further Ordered that this sum be paid forthwith.
 The applicant is given a formal Order in the above terms and the respondent must be served with a copy of this Order as soon as possible.

 Should the respondent fail to comply with this Order, the Order may be filed in the Small Claims division of the Provincial Court and enforced as an Order of that Court.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under section 9.1(1) of the Residential Tenancy Act.
-Dated: November 03, 2014 Residential Tenancy Branch
+Dated: January 19, 2015 Residential Tenancy Branch